RevoltSecurities/Subdominator/README.md

 whoisxml*
 zoomeyeapi*
 rapidfinder*: Rapidfinder requires rapidapi api key but before it required to subscribe for free and please see here: https://rapidapi.com/Glavier/api/subdomain-finder3/pricing
-rapidscan*  : Rapidscan requires rapidapi api key but before it required to subscribe for free and please see here: https://rapidapi.com/sedrakpc/api/subdomain-scan1/pricing
+rapidscan*: Rapidscan requires rapidapi api key but before it required to subscribe for free and please see here: https://rapidapi.com/sedrakpc/api/subdomain-scan1/pricing
+coderog*: Coderog source required to subscribe for free and please see here: https://rapidapi.com/coderog-coderog-default/api/subdomain-finder5/pricing
 ```

 here above we can see subdominator resources it uses and resource marked with an (*) need API keys to work and users can collect API keys from those websites and hyperlink will provided